 In the western U.S., wildfire is driven by a number of natural factors, including temperature, precipitation, wind, humidity, fuel availability, and lightning strikes, as well as human-caused fire starts.
-Natural factors are significantly affected by climate.
+Natural factors are significantly affected by climate.5

-Wildfire is also associated with large-scale climate patterns such as El Niño.
-Wildfire activity increases during warm years, with relatively little activity in cool years.
-Since the mid-1980s the number of large fires and total area burned per year in the Southern Plains, which includes much of Texas, have increased.
-Fire severity can also be expected to increase given warmer temperatures and drier soil conditions.
+Wildfire is also associated with large-scale climate patterns such as El Niño.5 Wildfire activity increases during warm years, with relatively little activity in cool years.
+Since the mid-1980s the number of large fires and total area burned per year in the Southern Plains, which includes much of Texas, have increased.6 Fire severity can also be expected to increase given warmer temperatures and drier soil conditions.7

-In this section, we present the results of the MC1 model.
-MC1 is a widely used model that provides estimates of future wildfire based on predicted vegetation and climate.
+In this section, we present the results of the MC1 model.8 MC1 is a widely used model that provides estimates of future wildfire based on predicted vegetation and climate.
 MC1 has many limitations, which are described in the methods section.

 Modeled wildfire projections for Central Texas were inconclusive.
-The MC1 model output for Central Texas projects an increase in area burned by midcentury (Table 5; Fig. 9), as climate-related shifts in the type of vegetation take place (Map 9; Appendix 1).
+The MC1 model output for Central Texas projects an increase in area burned by midcentury (Table 5; Fig. 9), as climate-related shifts in the type of vegetation take place (Map 6 in Appendix A).
 Late-century wildfire projections are quite variable, with possible increases and decreases depending on the model (Fig. 9).

-Table 5 Historic and projected future change in wildfire across the Central Texas region.
-Projections based on three GCMs (CSIRO, HadCM and MIR) and a higher emissions scenario (A2)
+Table 5 Annual average historic wildfire (averaged over 30-year periods) and projected change in wildfire (averaged over 10-year periods) across Central Texas.
+Projections from MC1 vegetation model using three GCMs (CSIRO, HadCM and MIR) and a higher emissions scenario (A2).
+Percent change from historical averages shown in parentheses.

-Variable Historic 2035-45 2075-86 Percent burned 8.9% 8.7-10.9 (-2 to +23%) 7.5-9.7 (-16 to +9%) Biomass consumed 16.6 g/m 12.6-21.2 (-24 to +28%) 10.7-19.2 (-36 to +16%)
+Variable 1961-1990 2035-44 2075-84 Percent burned 8.9% 8.7-10.9 (-2 to +23%) 7.5-9.7 (-16 to +9%) Biomass consumed 16.6 g/m 2 12.6-21.2 (-24 to +28%) 10.7-19.2 (-36 to +16%)

-\Percent burned refers to the overall area (percent of grid cells) burned in a wildfire.
+^{}Percent burned refers to the overall area (percent of grid cells) burned in a wildfire.

-\\Biomass consumed refers to the amount of vegetation burned.
+^{}Biomass consumed refers to the amount of vegetation burned.
 A grass fire, for instance, would have lower biomass consumed when compared to a forest fire, even if the percent burned is the same.

-Figure 9 The average percent of the area affected by wildfire each year, based on output from the MC1 vegetation model, three GCMs (HadCM, MIR, CSIRO), and a higher emissions scenario (A2).
-The historic period (top) is compared to mid-century (middle row) and late-century (bottom row).
-The models indicate uncertainty in whether wildfire will increase or decrease.
+Figure 9 Average percent of the area burned each year, based on output from the MC1 vegetation model, three GCMs (CSIRO, HadCM, MIR), and a higher emissions scenario (A2).
+The historical period, averaged over 30-years, is compared to mid- and late-century periods, averaged over 10 years.